-If you have a puppy you probably know that puppy’s like to chew on everything.
-Your hand, a toy, the furniture, pretty much anything they can get their month on.
-Although this is a normal behavior for puppies, it does not mean you need to let them use your furniture, or you, as a teething ring.
-Join us as we explore ways to stop your puppy’s destructive chewing.
+If you have a puppy in your life you know that puppies will chew on everything.
+Your shoes, a toy, the furniture, pretty much anything they can get their months on.
+Although this is normal behavior for puppies, it does not mean you need to let them use your furniture as a teething ring.
+Join us as we explore ways on how to stop your puppy’s chewing.

-We have encountered this problem too.
-Although our 4 month old puppy Bella has approved chewing options, she prefers the dining room table’s legs.
-She is very sneaky about it too.
-Bella will start out by lying next to my daughter’s feet during dinner with an approved chew.
-When no one is watching she switches to the table leg.
-You can see the damage she managed to do in only a few short chewing sessions.
+Although our 4 month old puppy has toys to chew, she prefers the table’s leg.
+She is very sneaky about it.
+She will lay next to my feet during dinner.
+When no one is watching she starts chewing on the table leg.
+You can see the damage she did in only a few days.

 Why do dogs chew?

 Chewing is a natural behavior for dogs.
 Most dogs will have the desire to chew all their lives.
-It is believed that it is instinctual.
-The instinct can be traced back to thousands of years ago when dogs had to chew through bones to survive.
+The instinct to chew can be traced back thousands of years when dogs had to chew through bones to survive.
 That instinct lives on in dogs today.

 Obsessive chewing may be caused by other issues like separation anxiety, hunger, or being weaned before seven weeks old.
-Each of these issues will have different remedies but for the purpose of this post we are going to stick with teething as the reason for chewing since it is the most common cause of destructive chewing with puppies.
+Each of these issues will have different remedies.
+For the purpose of this post we are going to stick with teething as the reason for chewing since it is the most common cause of destructive chewing with puppies.